 It should be an issue of note that as the first chapter heads were doing well in their careers.
 They had a reasonable or even respectable professional approach to doing things.
 However, to administer graduate chapters then was not serious work However, it soon became extensions of the personalities of their heads and not entrenched in any all-inclusive written code and constitution.
 It was bound to end in amorphous leadership for the UCGFs and failure.

 Nonetheless, because of the excessive lust for money and power, which most founding members did not mind, the mass initiation of countless new members began to happen.
 The consequences were twofold.
 First, the quality of the recruit was more than far below that of the first few decades of membership.
 Second, the organisation became more complex to manage since the reasons for new members joining were now more self-centred.
 And the [collective] interest of members grew more disparate.
 The enjoyment of convergence and consensus by the founding members and their immediate successors became elusive.

-The immediate and enduring response to complexities and organisational failures was many members complained: “this is not what we or originally joined”.
-New members whispered, “we are marks of a grand deception”.
-The exodus of serious-minded members began, and those who stayed were not willing to aspire to become chapter heads or officers.
-The serious-minded members had their families and careers to manage.
-Furthermore, being chapter head or officer meant spending at least 90% of their administration inputs (time, money and energy) on dealing with disputes or infighting, preventing mutinies, dismissing truth-tellers, collecting money, initiating substandard members and meting out punishments—nothing else.
+The immediate and enduring response to complexities and organisational failures was several members complained.
+“This is not what we or originally joined,” they would say.
+New members would whisper, “We are marks of a grand deception”.
+As a result, the exodus of upright, high quality members began, and those who stayed were not willing to aspire to become chapter heads or officers.
+The upright members had their families and careers to manage.
+Corrupt and evil members were to use double speak to validate and glorify themselves.